harasoua/harasoua/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a passionate Canadian networker, I love all things related to IT networking!
+I'm a passionate networker, I love all things related to IT networking!

-If you ask me anything networking related, I'll most likely ramble on for hours about my networking journey, networking or routing protocols, and even some cybersecurity!
+If you ask me anything networking related, I'll most likely ramble on for hours about my networking journey, networking or routing protocols, and even some cybersecurity.

 My public repos are currently fun personal projects or configuration templates for networking that I've done over the years.